-David Meredith.
-We entered into an employment arrangement with Mr. Meredith in July 2019 setting forth the terms of his employment.
-Per his employment arrangement, Mr. Meredith is paid a base salary which was initially \$450,000 and which was increased to \$475,000, effective July 1, 2020.
-Mr. Meredith also received a market adjustment and relocation bonus of \$145,000, which was paid monthly during calendar year 2020.
-Mr. Meredith is also eligible to receive annual performance bonuses pursuant to the company bonus plans described above, with a target bonus of \$350,000 for 2020, and a target bonus of \$375,000 for 2021.
-Pursuant to his employment agreement, Mr. Meredith was granted an award of 100,000 RSUs and 100,000 PSUs.
-As an additional incentive, the Company provided an additional grant in July 2020 of 15,000 RSUs and 15,000 PSUs based on the Company's cumulative achievement of 95% or greater of its quarterly plan for each of his first four quarters as CEO.
-The RSUs will vest over three years at 33.3% per year, starting on the first anniversary of the last day of the month in which his employment start date occurred, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
-Mr. Meredith's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."
+Patrick Brickley.
+Upon his promotion to Chief Financial Officer, and Treasurer, we entered into an employment agreement with Mr. Brickley in March 2019 setting forth the terms of his employment.
+Mr. Brickley was entitled to an initial base salary of \$290,000, which was increased to \$375,000, effective October 1, 2021.
+Mr. Brickley is also eligible to receive annual performance bonuses pursuant to the Company bonus plans described above, with a target bonus of \$262,500 in 2021.
+Pursuant to the agreement, Mr. Brickley was granted an award 62,500 RSUs and 62,500 PSUs in January 2019.
+The RSUs will vest over three years at 33.3% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
+Mr. Brickley's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."